 USF Named to President’s Service Honor Roll

-The University of San Francisco was recently named to the President’s 2012 Higher Education Community Service Honor Roll for the sixth consecutive year.
+The University of San Francisco has been named to the 2010 President's Higher Education Community Service Honor Roll for the fifth consecutive year.

-Published annually by the Corporation for National and Community Service, the Honor Roll is the highest federal recognition a college or university can receive for its commitment to community service.
-USF was one of about 500 colleges and universities in the nation to be recognized for its faculty, staff, and student engagement in strengthening communities both locally and internationally.
+Announced by the Corporation for National and Community Service, the service honor roll is considered the highest recognition by the federal government for community service at institutions of higher education.
+USF is one of 600 colleges and universities recognized for faculty, staff, and student engagement as well as investment in service at the local, national, and international levels.